zhihengli-UR/DebiAN/README.md

 bash scripts/${DATASET_NAME}_debian.sh  # ${DATASET_NAME} = bar, bffhq, celeba_blond, celeba_gender, multi_color_mnist, or scene
 ```

+## Add your method

+This code base can be used to add future methods for training and evaluation.
+To achieve that, simply create a new Trainer class for your method that inherits the `BaseTrainer` class in each experiment folder (e.g., `bffhq_exp`).

 ## Citation

 Please cite our work if you use DebiAN or the Multi-Color MNIST dataset.